wakeupnemo/polymarket-research/ROADMAP.md

 - building a portfolio optimizer,
 - training large ML models,
 - engineering a full websocket + reconciliation system before first evidence exists,
+- rebuilding ingestion or feature scaffolding that already exists,
 - or optimizing strategy complexity before signal validity is established.

 Those may become relevant later, but only after the current backbone earns its keep.